tinoue/node-red-contrib-linking-device/README.md

 ### Use linking-sensor with linking-scanner

 If you use linking-sensor, use also linking-scanner.
-If linking-sensor fails to connect to the device, linking-scanner g\
+If linking-sensor fails to connect to the device, linking-scanner ges sensor data.
-ets sensor data.

 ### linking-led with linking-sensor

 It takes 10-20 seconds to turn on LED when device is disconnected.
-Setting "Keep connection" in edit dialog will keep th\
+Setting "Keep connection" in edit dialog will keep the device connectiong.
-e device connectiong.
 But in the device is connected, linking-scanner can't get sensor from beacon signal.
-You should us\
-e linking-sensor in this case.
+You should use linking-sensor in this case.

 # Useful Links

-- <a href="https://github.com/futomi/node-linking">node-linking</a> : node-red-contrib-linking-device is heavily relied \
-on this library.
+- <a href="https://github.com/futomi/node-linking">node-linking</a> : node-red-contrib-linking-device is heavily relied on this library.
 Thanks!

 # License